-A DINOSAUR is a reptile, a member of a group long extinct, having no near living relatives, the crocodiles, though closer than any other existing forms, being but distantly connected.
-Neither are the great lizards from Komodo Island, which have attracted so much attention recently under the title of dragons, nearly related.
+A DINOSAUR is a reptile, a member of a group long extinct, having no near living relatives, the crocodiles, though closer than any other existing forms, being but distantly connected; neither are the great lizards froms Komodo Islands, which have attracted so much attention recently under the title of dragons, nearly related.

-The name Dinosaur, terrible reptile, was bestowed on these animals because some of those first discovered were big, powerful, flesh-eating forms, but while we are apt to think of Dinosaurs as huge creatures yet there were many kinds of dinosaurs and they ranged in size from big Brontosaurus, with the bulk of four elephants, to little Compsognathus, no larger than a Plymouth Rock chicken.
+The name Dinosaur, terrible reptile, was bestowed on these animals because some of those first discovered were big, powerful, flesh-eating forms, but while we are apt to think of Dinosaurs as huge creatures yet there were many kinds of dinosaurs and they ranged in size from big Brontosaurus, with the bulk of half-a-dozen elephants, to little Compsognathus, no larger than a Plymouth Rock chicken.

-The Dinosaurs lived mostly during the periods that geologists call Triassic, Jurassic and Cretaceous, periods of at least one hundred and forty million years.
-The race started in the Triassic period some 200,000,000 years ago and came to an end with the close of the Cretaceous about 60,000,000 years ago.
+The Dinosaurs lived mostly during the periods that geologists call Jurassic and Cretaceous, periods of many million years, six at least, more probably nearer thirty.
+The race started a little before the Jurassic, some 35,000,000 years ago, and came to an end with the Cretaceous about six million years ago.
 In their day they were found over the greater part of the world, Europe, Asia, Africa, America, and Australia.
-It was a strange world in which they lived, a world peopled by reptiles, the Age of Reptiles, as the time is called.
-Besides the Dinosaurs there were crocodiles and turtles; flying reptiles, with a spread of wing greater than that of any living bird, and little pterodactvls about the size of a sparrow.
-In the sea during one period there were reptiles like porpoises and, later, they were succeeded by those something like great iguanas, but with paddles instead of feet, while with them were giant turtles far larger than any sea turtles of to-day.
-There were a few birds, some that flew and some that swam, but they differed from existing birds in having teeth.
+It was a strange world in which they lived, a world peopled by reptiles, the Age of Reptiles, as the time is called; besides the Dinosaurs there were crocodiles and turtles; flying reptiles, with a spread of wing greater than that of any living bird, and little pterodactyles about the size of a robin; in the sea during one period there were reptiles like porpoises and, later, they were succeeded by those something like great iguanas, but with paddles instead of feet, while with them were giant turtles far larger than any sea turtles of to-day; there were a few birds, some that flew and some that swam, but they differed from existing birds in having teeth.